-If you have not lost your wallet or had your purse stolen, great!
-By reading the information above you can easily see why identity theft protection is the key here!
+Suppose you have not lost your wallet or had your purse stolen, great!
+By reading the information above, you can easily see why identity theft protection is the key here!
 Taking a few simple precautions now can save you time and money if your personal information is ever compromised.

-Here’s a few tips that may save you a lot of time, money and stress:
+Here are a few tips that may save you a lot of time, money, and stress: